Edward Olivares Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.18 team ERA ranks 29th among all league pitching staffs.
+- The Rockies' 5.16 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies give up the fifth-most home runs in baseball (77 total, 1.3 per game).
+- Rockies pitchers combine to allow 78 total home runs at a rate of 1.3 per game (fourth-most in the league).

-- In his last appearance on Sunday against the New York Mets, the left-hander went four innings, allowing six earned runs while surrendering eight hits.
+- His last appearance came on Wednesday against the Arizona Diamondbacks, when the left-hander went 5 2/3 innings, surrendering five earned runs while allowing six hits.

-- The 29-year-old has amassed an ERA of 7.00, with 5.7 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.